Amalie Bruun

 Amalie Bruun (born 6 January 1985) is a Danish musician, actress and model.
-She is the leader of the one-person black metal project Myrkur and the former lead singer of the indie pop band Ex Cops, which was active from 2011 to 2014.
-Bruun's identity as Myrkur was initially anonymous.
+She currently fronts the one-person black metal project Myrkur, where she acts as songwriter and multi-instrumentalist.
+Bruun has released four studio albums, one live album and two EPs with Myrkur, and one studio album and three EPs as a solo artist.
+She is the former lead singer of the indie pop band Ex Cops, which was active from 2011 to 2014.

 Career

 Music

-Amalie Bruun released her debut album in 2006.
+Bruun released her debut album in 2006.
 She wrote the record with her father Michael Bruun.
 She is a pianist and guitarist and also writes songs with other composers, including Moh Denebi.
 In 2008, she created the title song for the reality show Paradise Hotel, entitled "If You Give It Up".
 Amalie Bruun moved to New York later in 2008 and won the New York Songwriters Circle international award.

-In 2010 she released the EP Branches, which was recorded at Pirate Studios in New York in partnership with Watt White.
+In 2010, Bruun released the EP Branches, which was recorded at Pirate Studios in New York in partnership with Watt White.

 She began modeling, starring in a Martin Scorsese-directed Chanel advertisement and the music video for The Lonely Island's 2011 song "Jack Sparrow" featuring Michael Bolton.

-In spring 2012 she released the single "Siren", written and produced in collaboration with Mark Saunders on A:Larm Music.
+In spring 2012, Bruun released the single "Siren", written and produced in collaboration with Mark Saunders on A:Larm Music.
 In 2013, Amalie also appeared on R.A. the Rugged Man's album Legends Never Die, providing background and chorus vocals for track 3, "Definition of a Rap Flow".
+In 2015, she once more appeared alongside R.A. on "Dark Streets" – track 12 of Malik B.'s Unpredictable.

 Both Ex Cops and Myrkur have garnered Bruun critical acclaim from publications including Pitchfork, Spin, and NPR Music.
 Bruun has also appeared with Myrkur and Ex Cops at renowned music festivals such as Roskilde Festival in Denmark, Wacken Open Air in Germany and South by Southwest in Texas.

 In 2022, Bruun provided vocals for the score of the Netflix series Vikings: Valhalla.